glotzerlab/hoomd-blue/sphinx-doc/command-line-options.rst

 The compute-exclusive mode allows *only* a **single CUDA application** to run on each GPU.
 If you have 4 compute-exclusive GPUs available in the system, executing a fifth instance of hoomd with ``python script.py`` will result in the error: ``***Error! no CUDA-capable device is available``.

+Most compute clusters do not support automatic GPU selection, providing scheduler based approaches to assign GPUs that interface well with the MPI rank based GPU selection above.
+HOOMD only applies exclusive mode automatic GPU selection when built without MPI support (ENABLE_MPI=off) or executing on a single rank.

 Minimize the CPU usage of HOOMD-blue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^